 Creators can back out of a project from their dashboard until the Buyer pays an invoice.
 After the invoice is paid, you will need to contact Customer Support to handle the process.
 As such, Creators shouldn’t proceed until they check in with the Buyer to make sure they are on the same page.
 Creators will have their accounts reviewed if they back out of too many projects after an invoice is paid.

-A Buyer can update their brief until they and a Creator have agreed on a quote.
+A Buyer can update their brief (art order) until they and a Creator have agreed on a quote.
 If a Buyer requests changes after that point, they can message the Creator, but it’s up to the Creator if they can and are willing to make that change.
 If changes are made after the quote has been paid, you will need to contact us for support.

 When creating the project, the only time limit is what the Buyer and Creator agree on from the start.
 For accepting a brief, creating a quote, or changing a declined quote, Creators have 72 hours.
 After 72 hours, the brief will return to the bidding process.
 The Creator may try to bid again if they are still interested.